tasmota/docs/installation/Initial-Configuration.md

 Commands and Backlog are powerful and in time you can learn to configure almost everything (NTP servers, longitude and latitude, custom device options, etc) with a few copy and paste moves.

 Your device is connected to your network and to the MQTT broker.
-One last thing to do is configure your device using [Templates](https://blakadder.github.io/templates/index.html) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.
+One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.
+Search for your device configuration template in our [Device Templates Repository](https://blakadder.github.io/templates/)